 T-Shirts and Suits: A Guide to the Business of Creativity (eBook in English)

 The free eBook version in English is available here.
 Also published as a free eBook in some other languages.
-Further translations are subject to a publishing agreement – see below.
+Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Free Online Courses for Creative and Cultural Entrepreneurs – Marketing and Strategic Planning

 Online learning courses available free worldwide, with a certificate provided at the end of each course.

 Create Your Own Business Formula

 Article in English and other languages available here.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’

 Several sections of the book are published free of charge, plus videos about the book.